knpuniversity/symfony-journey/knpu/http-kernel/determine-the-controller.rst

 So if I open up ``DinosaurController`` and click to open Symfony's base ``Controller``,  you'll see that it extends a ``ContainerAware`` class.
 Let's click to open that.
 And we see that *it* implements the ``ContainerAwareInterface``.
-So if our controller extends Symfony's base ``Controller``, we automtically implement that interface.
+So if our controller extends Symfony's base ``Controller``, we automatically implement that interface.
 Because of that, the ``ControllerResolver`` *does* call ``setContainer`` on our controller class, which is this function here.
 And what does it do?
 It sets that on a protected ``$container`` property.